linspector/linspector/README.md

 should always be preferred though.
 - Inline comments should be all lowercase.
 Descriptions and documentation comments must be natural language.
+- Arguments to functions must always be in alphabetical order.
+- Class member variables must always be in alphabetical order in __init__().

 ### Required libraries